injorg/INFO-AVI/Behaviour.md

 Talk topics : Normal (Average for the age itself)

-Chat with Janith: Abnormal (Collecting info of other using him as an instrument for this work : Motive : Unknown)
+Chat with Anonymous: Abnormal (Collecting info of other using him as an instrument for this work : Motive : Unknown)

 &#x20;   Used Him to get info of almost every boy in the class she talks to